-While IIJA takes a historic step in addressing our nation's infrastructure challenges, there are still notable areas where Congress must act to ensure America does not fall further behind.
+While IIJA took a historic step in addressing our nation's infrastructure challenges, there are still notable areas where Congress must act to ensure America does not fall further behind.
+With the surface transportation authorization set to expire in September 2026, Congress must act in the 119th Congress to build upon this key legislation in the next surface transportation reauthorization bill.
 Below are the specific issues NSSGA continues to work on within this topic: